What is MIDI

 Use the MIDI_Monitor to see the data

-The best way to quickly understand is the direct experience, so let’s try the MIDI monitor.
+The best way to quickly understand is the direct experience, so let’s use the MIDI monitor.

-- Any action on the modifiers is now producing…
+- Any action on the modifiers, clicking the onscreen items or tweaking an external controller, is now producing…

 - a sound effect

 - and a flow of numbers in the MIDI_Monitor section.

 Take some time to observe directly the relationship between the actions performed on the modifiers, their settings and the auditory and visual effect that is produced.
 This is a great way to get familiar with the MIDI protocol 🙂

 Reading the 3 bytes of a MIDI message.